Mu'ammarid Imamate: Rise of Ibn Mu'ammar

-A unique local attempt was made to fill the political vacuum that occurred following the withdrawal of Ibrahim Pasha's forces from Najd, and the leader of this attempt was Muhammad bin Mishari bin Muammar, one of the prominent Najdi leaders, and the son of the Emir of Uyaynah Mishari bin Muammar and a descendant of one of the Najd families with an influential role in Najd before and during the reform call.
-And one of the contributors to the defense of Diriyah when Ibrahim Pasha besieged it, and he is one of the three notables of Diriyah who were assigned to negotiate with Ibrahim Pasha to reach a peace with him, as that was on the seventh of Dhu al-Qi'dah in 1233 AH.
+A unique local attempt was made to fill the political vacuum that occurred following the withdrawal of Ibrahim Pasha's forces from Najd by Muhammad bin Mishari bin Muammar, one of the prominent Najdi leaders and son of Mishari bin Muammar, the Emir of Uyaynah, and a descendant of one of the Najd families with an influential role in Najd before and during the reform call.
+One of the contributors to the defense of Diriyah when Ibrahim Pasha besieged it, he is one of the three notables of Diriyah who were assigned to negotiate with Ibrahim Pasha to reach a peace agreement, as that was on the seventh of Dhu al-Qi'dah in 1233 AH.
 He is also linked to the tribe of Imam Muhammad bin Saud by kinship, as his maternal uncle is Imam Abdul Aziz and his brother Abdullah.